 SEO and PPC both share a couple of similar attributes, with different factors for each.
+Conversion rates of both the mediums differ in various ways depending on the type of traffic.
 Carefully understanding and weighing these factors will make it easier to decide which method is best for your website:

 SEO and PPC are both different sides of the same coin.
 The difference is the amount of money needed to be successful with each method.

 With PPC, the sum of money that you spend will determine how effective your website works with a service like Google Adwords or FB marketing.